 Nephi gives a clear and repeated testimony as to the primary cause of human, particularly Gentile, apostasy.
 They "preach up unto themselves their own wisdom and their own learning" (2 Nephi 26:20; emphasis added).
-They are full of priestcrafts which stand in opposition to and replace the priesthood of God.
-Nephi defines them as follows: "Priestcrafts are that men preach and set themselves up for a light unto the world, that they may get gain and praise . . ." (v.
-29; emphasis added).
-In chapter 28 Nephi teaches that the apostate Christians of the Gentile world proclaim that God "hath given his power unto men; [therefore] hearken ye unto my precept" (vv.
-5-6; emphasis added).
-He warns that even the "humble followers of Christ . . . err because they are taught by the precepts of men" (v.
-14; emphasis added).
+They are full of priestcrafts that stand in opposition to and replace the priesthood of God.
+Nephi defines them as follows: "Priestcrafts are that men preach and set themselves up for a light unto the world, that they may get gain and praise" (2 Nephi 26:29; emphasis added).
+Nephi then teaches that the apostate Christians of the Gentile world proclaim that God "hath given his power unto men; . . . [therefore] hearken ye unto my precept" (2 Nephi 28:5; emphasis added).
+He warns that even the "humble followers of Christ . . . err because they are taught by the precepts of men" (2 Nephi 28:14; emphasis added).
 The words of the Savior to Joseph Smith in the Sacred Grove concerning the teachings of the various Christian churches echo these ideas (see JS-H 1:19).
 The doctrines of men do not have the "power" to build convincing faith; therefore, they cannot bring salvation.

 The learning, pride, and precepts of men standing in opposition to the revelations of God cause apostasy.
-There is an immense difference between inquiring after religion with "all the powers of both reason and sophistry" (JS-H 1:9), and humbly calling upon our Father in Heaven for light and truth as did Joseph.
+There is an immense difference between inquiring after religion with "all the powers of both reason and sophistry" (JS-H 1:9) and humbly calling upon our Father in Heaven for light and truth as did Joseph.
 Men in a state of apostasy set themselves up for a light unto the world instead of holding up the Savior's light.
 "Behold I am the light which ye shall hold up," Christ taught the Nephites (3 Nephi 18:24).

-The Book of Mormon bears a multiple witness that this aspect of Gentile society is the principle cause of apostasy.
-In the allegory of the tame and wild olive tree, Zenos explains apostasy with the following words:
+The Book of Mormon bears multiple witnesses that this aspect of Gentile society is the principle cause of apostasy.
+In the allegory of the olive tree, Zenos explains apostasy with the following words:

-Who is it that has corrupted my vineyard?
-And it came to pass that the servant said unto his master: Is it not the loftiness of thy vineyard-have not the branches thereof overcome the roots which are good?
+"Who is it that has corrupted my vineyard?

+"And it came to pass that the servant said unto his master: Is it not the loftiness of thy vineyard-have not the branches thereof overcome the roots which are good?
 And because the branches have overcome the roots thereof, behold they grew faster than the strength of the roots, taking strength unto themselves.
-Behold, I say, is not this the cause that the trees of thy vineyard have become corrupted?
+Behold, I say, is not this the cause that the trees of thy vineyard have become corrupted?"
 (Jacob 5:47-48; emphasis added).

-Ironically the "stumbling block" of the Gentiles is their own learning of which they are so proud.
+Ironically, the stumbling block of the Gentiles is their own learning.
 This learning replaces the plain and precious truths, causing them to stumble.